chavacava/chavacava.github.io/_posts/2022-04-01-interfaces.md

 I will say it from the beginning: I love interfaces.
 Why?
-Because they are a simple tool to create _abstractions_ and all this _computer programming_ thing is about building the right abstractions that allows us master the complexity of the problem we are trying to solve.
+Because they are a simple tool to create _abstractions_ and all this _programming_ thing is about building the right abstractions to master the complexity of the problem we are trying to solve.
 I'm not saying something new here:

 > _Controlling complexity is the essence of computer programming_